Our Union Square boutique hotel’s history

 The Drake remained a centerpiece of the San Francisco experience but in the late 1980s ran into financial difficulties in a very competitive hotel environment.
 Kimpton Hotels & Restaurants founder Bill Kimpton rode to the rescue in 1993 when he saved the hotel by forming an investment partnership that purchased the property for $22 million.
 Another $9 million was invested to renovate the entire building inside and out, resulting in a carefully curated refurbishment and upgrade.

 Today, the grande dame of San Francisco hotels still anchors vibrant Union Square.
-Regal, opulent and oozing history and rich textures, the property remains vitally current with elements like the glam lobby bar's sophisticated cocktail program, locally fresh rustic Italian cuisine served at Scala's restaurant and 16,000 square feet of meeting and event space.
+Regal, opulent and oozing history and rich textures, the property remains vitally current with elements like the glam lobby bar's sophisticated cocktail program, locally fresh rustic Italian cuisine served at Scala's restaurant and approximately 16,000 square feet of meeting and event space.
 Add to the mix refined accommodations, the reimagined Lizzie’s Starlight on the 21st floor and of course, the ever-present red-suited Beefeater doormen, and you have one of San Francisco's most enduring and loved landmarks.